hapyl/EternaAPI/README.md

 </dependency>
 ```

+> [!IMPORTANT]
+> You must have PAT (Personal Access Token) set up with at least `read:packages` in order to access the package!

+# 🔗 Links

+* For help creating and configuring PAT, see the [Help Page](https://github.com/hapyl/EternaAPI/wiki/How-to-Add-PAT).
-For the latest version, see [Packages](https://github.com/hapyl/EternaAPI/packages/2148832).
+* For the latest version see [Packages](https://github.com/hapyl/EternaAPI/packages/2148832).